kaitech-corp/xplorchain/CONTRIBUTING.md

 - If you notice something odd happening, try to make it happen again (reproduce it).
 - If you can reproduce it, try to figure out if it's caused by the video format that you use or by Travel-Chain.
 - If it's caused by Travel-Chain, make sure it **still occurs in the current development version** (where we continually fix problems) by checking out with git to the current `dev` branch of Travel-Chain.
-- If it looks like it's caused by Travel-Chain (or if you're not sure) and still occurs on the current `dev` branch, submit a bug report to the [issue tracker]().
+- If it looks like it's caused by Travel-Chain (or if you're not sure) and still occurs on the current `develop` branch, submit a bug report to the [issue tracker]().
     - **Search the issue tracker** to make sure your problem has not been reported yet.
 If you find a relevant bug, comment there, even if it's an old or closed one!
     - Only if you don't find a relevant issue, open a new issue.
 A new issue does not generate more exposure/visibility than commenting on an existing one.
     - Make sure you give it a good title!
 A good title explains the core of the problem in about 5-10 words.
 (It's sometimes easier to write the title after you've written the description.)